isomerpages/moe-silingpri/_our-experiences/Physical Education/Physical Education Curriculum.md

 PE Assessment is done for selected components throughout the year on the following:

-1. Performance Levels for Physical Activities, Physical Health and Fitness and Outdoor Education
+1. Performance Levels for Physical Activities, Physical Health and Fitness and Outdoor Education&nbsp;
-2. Performance Levels for Physical Fitness
+2. Performance Levels for Physical Fitness&nbsp;
-3. Performance Levels for Participation in Physical Education
+3. Performance Levels for Participation in Physical Education&nbsp;
 4. Reporting on Values